szweibel/workshops/newest_python.md

     area = width * height
     return area

-# Call the function and store the returned value
+# Call the function and store the returned value in a variable
 rectangle_1_area = calculate_area(10, 5)
 print(f"The area of the first rectangle is {rectangle_1_area}.")

-# You can also use the function call directly where you need the value
+# You can also use the function call directly where you need the value,
+# because it evaluates to the returned number.
 print(f"The area of a 3x7 rectangle is {calculate_area(3, 7)}.")
 ```
 <CodeEditor></CodeEditor>